Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Clock Interferometry Experiments

 In \rSec{DPSex}, we consider the case in which the source mass is treated as classical.
 Both the direction of the rotation axis and the rotation frequency are definite and fixed, with the axis oriented perpendicular to the arms of the interferometer.
-The resulting effect of the gravitational field on the interference pattern is then analyzed.
+The resulting effect of the gravitational field on the interference pattern will be analyzed.
 In \rSec{GMEex}, we turn to the case where the source mass is quantum.
 While the rotation frequency remains fixed, the axis of rotation is placed in a superposition of opposite directions.
-In this setting, we evaluate the entanglement between the rotational degree of freedom of the source mass and the path and internal degrees of freedom of the clock particle.
+In this setting, we will evaluate the entanglement between the rotational degree of freedom of the source mass and the path and internal degrees of freedom of the clock particle.
+In both cases, we consider the setup depicted in \rFig{A}, except that in the latter case the rotation of the source mass is in a superposition.
+The analysis is based on Eqs.~\req{UTrTl}, \req{DeltaTauGL3} and \req{dfnwp}.